rancher/rancher.github.io/rancher/latest/en/configuration/environments/index.md

 ### Editing Members

 Only owners can change the membership to an environment.
-If an environment is a deactivated state, owners can still edit the membership of it.
+If an environment is in a deactivated state, owners can still edit the membership of it.
 In the **Manage Environments** page, they will be able to **Edit** the environment.
 In the edit page, they will be able to add additional members by finding their names and clicking on the **+** button or selecting a name from the dropdown menu.

 If there are any members that you want to delete, click on the **X** next to their name in the list of members.
 Remember that if you delete an individual user, they could still have access to the environment if they are part of a team or organization that is a member of the environment.